03 May What Makes a Valuable Influencer

 This may sound obvious, but let’s talk about it anyway: If other brands are choosing to work with an influencer, that’s a good sign that influencer might be worth working with.
 That’s not just because other brands have deemed this influencer valuable, but also because this influencer has had experience with these types of partnerships before.
 As a result, they may have a better sense of how to communicate with brands and generate quality sponsored content.

 Still, you want to be mindful of how an influencer has worked with other brands in the past.
 Don’t assume that because an influencer has worked with brands before that this means they’re a good fit for you.
 Look at their posting history and ask a few questions: Does this influencer work with just any brand, or are they more thoughtful and selective of which brands they work with?
 Have they ever worked with a brand within your niche before?
-What is their ratio of sponsored posts to unsponsored posts?
+What is their ratio of sponsored posts to organic content?

 Ultimately, you’re looking for someone who has proven that they’re able to work with brands, but isn’t indiscriminate about who they’re willing to work with and how often.
 If an influencer will work with anyone and rarely posts non-sponsored content, consumers may deem their endorsement inauthentic.
 We’ll touch more on authenticity later.